charlieschwabacher/gestalt/notes.md

     installed CLI module to be updated less frequently
   - refactor: move non shared flow types into individual packages from gestalt-utils
+  - refactor: (performance) singular relationships where the foreign key is on the node we have already resolved can be resolved through a global Node loader and can cache across relationships
   - CLI command for gestalt postgres to run EXPLAIN and print cost of queries to resolve all relationships